Mohamed El-Amine Souef

 Mohamed El-Amine Souef (born July 28, 1962) is a Comorian diplomat and former foreign minister, ambassador to Egypt, and Permanent Representative to the Arab League (1995–1998).
 He has been appointed deputy Foreign Minister in charge of the Arab World by president Mohamed Taki Abdulkarim in 1998.
 He first became foreign minister in 1999, following the military coup of Azali Assoumani.
 He resigned briefly in January 2002, along with Azali Assoumani, to make way for a transitional government, but he was reappointed a few months later when Assoumani won elections and regained power.
 He lost his post again in July 2005 during a cabinet reshuffle.
 After the reshuffle, Mr. Souef was named Ambassador and Permanent Representative of the Comoros to the United Nations in New York (April 2006).
 Previously, in government, He served as Parliamentarian, Minister of Foreign Affairs and Cooperation, State Minister in charge of Cooperation, Ambassador to Egypt and Permanent Representative to the Arab League States and, Adviser to the President of the Comoros.
-Mr. Souef is currently serving DPKO after a long carrier within the Government of the Comoros.
+Mr. Souef had served UN DPKO after a long carrier within the Government of the Comoros.